Enabling AI-powered sales outreach

 User growth fueled by value

-We launched the MVP in May 2024, and then six more releases followed.
+We launched the MVP in May 2024 (After beta release in April), and then six more releases followed.
 Each one made SAM (Sales Ai Module) more useful, more flexible — and more loved by sales reps.

 REFLECTION